osallou/build-debian-cloud/plugins/vagrant/README.md

 Vagrant provider
 ================

-This plugin creates a vmdk file to be used in vagrant box.
+This plugin creates an image file to be used in vagrant box.
 It must be used with the VirtualBox provider.
 It uses a default vagrant user with sudo privileges.
 VirtualBox additions are not installed as package is in contrib.